The purpose of this policy is to ensure that:

 - occupational health and safety induction is provided to contractors, volunteers and visitors as appropriate for the activities they will be performing at the school.

-- The requires the department to provide employees with sufficient information, training, instruction and supervision to perform their work safely.
+- The Occupational Health and Safety (OHS) Act 2004 requires the department to provide employees with sufficient information, training, instruction and supervision to perform their work safely.

 - The principal and/or their delegate must ensure that all employees have a learning plan in place that meets the OHS training requirements for their role.